s34s0n/multiarch/mips/docs/readme.md

 # MIPS Architecture Overview
 ## Basics
-We are Dealing with 32-bit Mips architecture so all instructions are 32 bits.<br/>
+We are Dealing with 32-bit MIPS architecture, so all instructions are 32 bits.<br/>
 ### Registers
 There are 32 general purpose registers.<br/>
 These registers can be represented in two ways:
 - Using the register number (**$0 - $31**)
 - Using the corresponding register name ( `$v0`, `$gp` and so on )

 The main registers are:
 ```
  $zer0     - A register that holds the value zero